MohammedMagdy81/MohammedMagdy81/README.md

-### Hi there 👋
+### Hi there 👋 My Name is Mohamed Magdy

- I'm Mohamed Magdy, a fresh graduate from the Faculty of Engineering, Department of Systems and Computers
+ I'm a fresh graduate from the Faculty of Engineering, Department of Systems and Computers

  🌱 I’m currently learning Lots of technologies related to mobile app development